Indre-V/bee-aware/README.md

 ## Responsiveness Tests

-- I have deployed the project a very early stage in order to test the responsivenes.
+I have deployed the project a very early stage in order to test the responsivenes.
 I have used mobile first approach and checked all my changes on Microsoft Edge and Google Chrome browser DevTools.
 External website - [Responsive Design Checker](https://responsivedesignchecker.com/ "Responsive Design Checker") was used to test deployed versions.
 Another external source used was [Am I Responsive](https://ui.dev/amiresponsive "Am I responsive") website to get a single view of various device breakpoints.

-- I have also utilised Mobile Simulator extension on Google Chrome for extra mobile device responsiveness testing.
+I have also utilised Mobile Simulator extension on Google Chrome for extra specific device responsiveness testing.
 Device samples at various breakpoints were tested for navigation, element alignment, content pacement and functionality issues.

 Test Results: